Online peer-to-peer support: a win-win for your college’s student mental health and diversity missions

 Long gone are the days when higher education’s only job was to meet students’ academic needs.
 Higher education has evolved into a multidimensional arena, taking a leading role in nurturing the whole student as an individual, as well as being an essential contributor to the health and progress of the society in which students live.
-With the ability and responsibility to significantly influence their campus community and the world beyond, colleges and universities often discover that various components of their mission are intertwined and working in tandem.

 A prime example can be found at colleges utilizing Togetherall’s peer-to-peer online platform to support their student mental health programs.
 Colleges are discovering that the platform—in addition to its main purpose of providing students with a safe way to connect with peers and get support for the many emotional issues that come with being a student—works to advance diversity and inclusion initiatives, and helps to combat mental health disparities.
 Before I get into the dynamics behind this, consider this one statistic backing up the assertion.
 Forty percent of Togetherall’s user base is students who identify as BIPOC (Black, Indigenous and People of Color).